josmar-crwdstffng/angular/aio/content/guide/rx-library.md

 <div class="alert is-helpful">

 Do not retry **authentication** requests, since these should only be initiated by user action.
-We don't want to lock out user accounts with repeated login requests that the user has not initiated.
+We do not want to lock out user accounts with repeated login requests that the user has not initiated.

 </div>